rexzor/mocean-sdk-windows-phone/Source/Shared/MASTAdView/ReadMe.txt

 3.1.0
 - Updated to use shared code and support Windows 8.1 Store apps.
 - Windows Phone versions prior to 8 are no longer supported.
+- Event handlers were updated to allow for more portable code.